 After you have provisioned a new host and installed Key Trustee Server (or if you are restoring the database or configuration on the original host), restore the database and configuration directory.
-If you need to restore the Active Key Trustee Server from the Passive Key Trustee Server, skip to Restoring Active Key Trustee Server from Passive Key Trustee Server on page 301.
+If your backups were created using the ktbackup.sh script, skip to Restoring Key Trustee Server and Key Trustee KMS from ktbackup.sh Backups on page 317.
+If you need to restore the Active Key Trustee Server from the Passive Key Trustee Server, skip to Restoring Active Key Trustee Server from Passive Key Trustee Server on page 319.